microsoft/onnxruntime-inference-examples/mobile/examples/question_answering/android/README.md

 This is a basic QuestionAnswering example application for [ONNX Runtime](https://github.com/microsoft/onnxruntime) on Android with [Ort-Extensions](https://github.com/microsoft/onnxruntime-extensions) support for pre/post processing.
 The demo app accomplishes the task of answering the question provided by users.

 ### Model
-The model used here is from source: [HuggingFace](https://huggingface.co/docs/transformers/model_doc/mobilebert) and accommodated into [ONNX](https://github.com/onnx/onnx) version with pre/post processing support.
+The model used here is from the source: [HuggingFace](https://huggingface.co/docs/transformers/model_doc/mobilebert)](https://huggingface.co/docs/transformers/model_doc/mobilebert) and accommodated into [ONNX](https://github.com/onnx/onnx) version with pre/post processing support.

 ### Requirements
-- Android Studio Dolphin | 2021.3.1 Patch + (installed on Mac/Windows/Linux)
+- Android Studio Dolphin | Android Studio Electric Eel | 2022.1.1 Patch 2+ (installed on Mac/Windows/Linux)
 - Android SDK 29+
 - Android NDK r22+
 - An Android device or an Android Emulator